 The module serves as a CSRF protection middleware for token creation and validation.
 Csurf helps to prevent CSRF attacks, disabling requests on behalf of application users without them noticing.

-Using the default cookie session name counts as risky behavior as those may threaten your application.
+Using the default cookie session name counts as risky behavior as those may threaten your Node.js application.
 The wiser solution is to use one of the middleware cookie session modules: cookie-session and express-session.

 8. Disable X-Powered-By header

 Disabling an X-Powered-By header is a simple yet efficient method to avoid one of the common Node.js security risks caused by the header being used by attackers.
-X-Powered-By sent in each request gives hackers information what technology is used, enabling exploiting its weaknesses.
+X-Powered-By sent in each request gives hackers information on what technology is used, enabling exploiting its weaknesses.
 Disabling the header hides information on what powers the server in use.

 9. Use supervisor programs